dbbs-lab/bsb-core/docs/getting-started/guide_components.rst

         self.connect_cells(pre_ps, post_ps, pre_locs, post_locs)

-You have done it !
-Congrats !
-Here is the final complete
+You have done it!
+Congrats!
+Your final `connectome.py` should look like this:

 .. literalinclude:: /../examples/tutorials/dist_connection.py
     :language: python

 .. tip::
-    Comment your code !
-If not for you (because you are going to forget about it in a month, at least for the other people that will read it afterwards. |:wink:|
+    Comment your code!
+If not for you (because you are going to forget about it in a month), at least for the other people that will read it afterwards. |:wink:|

 Enjoy
 -----

-You have done the hardest part !
+You have done the hardest part!
 Now, you should be able to run the reconstruction once again with your brand new components.

 .. code-block:: bash